컷 아웃(Cutout) 애니메이션¶

 What is it?¶

-Cutout in Godot¶
+Cutout animation in Godot¶

-- The animation system is fully integrated with the engine: This means, animations can control much more than just motion of objects, such as textures, sprite sizes, pivots, opacity, color modulation, etc. Everything can be animated and blended.
+- The animation system is fully integrated with the engine: This means animations can control much more than just motion of objects.
+Textures, sprite sizes, pivots, opacity, color modulation, and more, can all be animated and blended.

-- Custom Shaped Elements: Can be created with Polygon2D allowing the mixing of UV animation, deformations, etc.
+- Custom Shaped Elements: Custom shapes can be created with Polygon2D allowing UV animation, deformations, etc.

-- Particle Systems: Can also be mixed with the traditional animation hierarchy, useful for magic effects, jetpacks, etc.
+- Particle Systems: A cutout animation rig can be combined with particle systems.
+This can be useful for magic effects, jetpacks, etc.

-- Custom Colliders: Set colliders and influence areas in different parts of the skeletons, great for bosses, fighting games, etc.
+- Custom Colliders: Set colliders and influence areas in different parts of the skeletons, great for bosses and fighting games.

-- Animation Tree: Allows complex combinations and blendings of several animations, the same way it works in 3D.
+- Animation Tree: Allows complex combinations and blending between several animations, the same way it works in 3D.

 Get your assets: